 Decongestants may help shrink swollen tissues in the nose, sinuses, throat, and the space behind the eardrum (middle ear).
-This may relieve pressure, pain, and stuffiness (congestion).
+This may relieve pressure and pain.

 - Decongestants can cause problems for people who have certain health problems, such as heart disease, high blood pressure, glaucoma, diabetes, or an overactive thyroid.
 Decongestants may also interact with some drugs, such as certain antidepressants and high blood pressure medicines.
 Read the package carefully or ask your pharmacist or doctor to help you choose the best decongestant for you.

-- Don't use decongestant nasal sprays, drops, or gels more times in one day or for more days in a row than the label says.
-Overuse can cause rebound congestion .
-It makes your mucous membranes swell up more than before you used the spray.
+- Don't use medicated nasal sprays or drops more than 3 times a day or for more than 3 days in a row.
+Continued use will cause a " rebound effect " in which your mucous membranes swell up more than before you used the spray.

 - If you are pregnant, check with your doctor or pharmacist before using a decongestant.

 For more information about medicine safety, see Over-the-Counter Medicine Precautions and Quick Tips: Giving Over-the-Counter Medicines to Children.